oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 Now, if you open a browser and go to `http://localhost:5001` (because you mapped port 5001 to port 80 in your container), Et voila!

->**Note**: this approach is suitable for development.
+**NOTE**: this approach is suitable for development.
 However, for production workloads, Docker offers a comprehensive set of options designed for managing virtual networks.
 For more information see [the networking overview in Docker's documentation](https://docs.docker.com/network/).

 ## Configure SSL/TLS for Your Docker Image

-If you click on the 'Login' link in your application, chances are you'll get an error from Okta with a message:
+If you click on the **Login** link in your application, chances are you'll get an error from Okta with a message:

 ```bash
 Description: The 'redirect_uri' parameter must be an absolute URI that is whitelisted in the client app settings.